Months worth of therapy in a morning.

 Benefits of the intensive model:

-What to expect from an EMDR intensive:
+What to expect from an intensive:

 Intensive session pricing: